 Unusual Options Activity Insight: Ciena

-On Thursday, shares of Ciena (NYSE:CIEN) saw unusual options activity.
-After the option alert, the stock price moved down to $56.46.
+Ciena (NYSE:CIEN) shares experienced unusual options activity on Monday.
+The stock price moved down to $54.12 following the option alert.

 - Sentiment: BULLISH